ZedThree/HPCAcademyFortran/Fortran.md

         - You'll see it a bunch in old codes though
     - `real(8)` or `real(kind=8)`: use real of `kind` 8
         - Standard but non-portable!
         - What number represents what `kind` is entirely up to the compiler

+### FIXME

+- ranges of different kinds
+- mention integers

 ## Kinds of types